Nishant-Sagar/procounsel-scraper/README.md

 ## 4. Running the Scraper

-Once the virtual environment is activated:
+Once the virtual environment is activated, replace the below code with the one in examples.txt file

 ```bash
 python scraper/your_scraper_file.py
 ```

-Replace `your_scraper_file.py` with the actual script name.

 ---